xiaoyu-z/Hadoop-DBSCAN/README.md

 # Hadoop-DBSCAN
 2DTree + DBSCAN + Hadoop
-8,000,000 points runs for about 3 minuts on local machine
+running on 8,000,000 points took about 3 minuts on local machine